textlint/textlint/packages/@textlint/source-code-fixer/README.md

 Apply @textlint/kernel lint result to text.

-Almost user just user `@textlint/kernel`'s `fixText` API instead of This package.
+Almost user just use `@textlint/kernel`'s `fixText` API instead of This package.

-this package provide primitive functions for @textlint/kernel.
+This package provide primitive functions for @textlint/kernel.

 ## Install